Nonlocal continuous-variable gates by amplified optical connections: Results

 The second protocol is the entanglement-based ($\EB$) [Fig.~\ref{fig:01-Protocols}(b)], where, now, Alice and Bob share an entangled resource state created from two vacuum mediators $M_{1(2)}$ squeezed by OPAs 1(2) and undergoing local QND of gain $g_M\equiv-g_0/g_A<0$.
-The resource, located in Alice's lab, can be advantageously priorly distributed between $A$ and $B$ through the channel, with OPA 3 acting as PSA, and stored before its use.
+As discussed in \cite{vanLoock2007}, the state might be alternatively obtained by two squeezers and beam-splitter interaction.
+The resource, located in Alice's lab, can be advantageously priorly distributed between $A$ and $B$ through the channel, with OPA 3 acting as PSA, and stored in quantum memories before its use.
 On their own branch, Alice and Bob implement QNDs of gains $g_A>0$ and $g_B= g/(g_A \sqrt{\eta_3 G_3 T})$, respectively, followed by homodynes of $x_{M_1}$ and $p_{M_2}$.
 After two-way classical communication of the outcomes $\bar{x},\bar{p}$, displacements $p_A \to p_A +g_0 \sqrt{\eta_3 G_3 T} \bar{p}$ and $x_B \to x_B +g \bar{x}/g_A$ are performed.
-Here, the possibility to pre-share entanglement, being useful for different applications, additionally requires only a two-way communication channel, which can actually be one physical channel used in both directions.
+Here, the possibility to pre-share entanglement makes the $\EB$ configuration suitable for (non-Gaussian) entanglement distillation schemes \cite{EntanglementDist1,EntanglementDist2}, at the additional cost of a two-way communication channel, which can actually be one physical channel used in both directions.